Click on a picture to embiggen. All photos copyright, Hawthorn Mineart. Not to be used without permission.

 on North Keystone Street across from Glendale Mall.
 The sign is for a vet for exotic pets.
 This sign got a make-over recently, so I need to get new photos for comparison.

 at Jillians entertainment complex downtown.
-That is me in the photo.
 I loved this tiki and wish I had one for my house.

 World’s Largest Cuckoo Clock